 If you have been following American politics of late, you are likely to have heard of New York governor Andrew Cuomo.
 Cuomo may have inherited much of his political sense from his father, Mario Cuomo, who was also governor of New York from 1983 through 1994.
 A career politician, Andrew Cuomo has held other offices, including two terms as United States Secretary of Housing and Urban Development.

-I will admit to being more than just a little enamored of Cuomo and his direct but heartfelt way of taking decisive action of late, in particular during the pandemic.
-And my affection toward him only increased when I recently discovered that he also wears one of my favorite watches of the last 20 years: the Breguet Marine 5817 in stainless steel.
+Cuomo has had a direct but heartfelt way of taking decisive action during the pandemic.
+And I recently discovered that he also wears one of my favorite watches of the last 20 years: the Breguet Marine 5817 in stainless steel.

 The Breguet Marine

 Breguet has a long history in marine chronometers — in 1815, King Louis XVIII of France appointed Abraham-Louis Breguet chronometer maker for the French navy — so it was only a matter of time until these instruments served as inspiration for a wristwatch.
 This arrived in 1990 when the first Marine collection launched.
 Back then the Breguet Marine line was quite modest, comprising only two automatic time-only models; it was only later that more complicated pieces were added.

 The second-generation Marine collection launched in 2005 with an automatic watch.
 Reference 5817 was sportier and in my opinion has more character than its predecessor in terms of design, thanks in great part to the twirling guilloche pattern in the dial’s center.